Coconut Oil for Dogs and Cats? The Bad and Good

 A pet version of coconut oil, great for skin ailments

 This coconut oil brand is made especially for pets.
 The serving recommendation is ¼ to ½ teaspoon of coconut oil per 10 lbs. of body weight daily, and increasing the dosage over a week to 1 teaspoon per 10 lbs.
+I use coconut oil as a moisturizer for animals, and while it is OK for them to ingest small amounts, I do NOT feed it to them.

 Coconut Oil for Cats and Dogs: My Experiences